-Entry Requirement: Year 10 English teacher recommendation based on satisfactory Year 10 performance.

-Course Outline: The aim of this course is to improve all-round language skills and students will be provided with extra assistance towards the improvement of their basic literacy levels.
+Entry Requirement: Credits: Year 10 English teacher recommendation based on satisfactory Year 10 performance.
+Up to 14 Level 1 credits Course Outline: The aim of this course is to improve all-round language skills and students will be provided with extra assistance towards the improvement of their basic literacy levels.
 Assessment will cover three skill areas: writing, speaking and reading.

-Assessment: Internal assessment 6 credits, external assessment 8 credits

-This course leads to English Level 2 or Practical English Level 2 for students who meet the required
+Assessment: Internal assessment 6 credits, external assessment 8 credits This course leads to English Level 2 or Practical English Level 2 for students who meet the required - prerequisites.

-- prerequisites.